aiquantumcypher/qpqe-bitcoin-hackathon/README.md

 Funding Goal: $250k-$1M for development and testing.
 Website: https://quantumpqe.com (coming soon)
 Company: https://aiquantumcypher.com
 Note: Certain proprietary code has been excluded to protect intellectual property.

-For full details or licensing inquiries, contact [your email or website].
+For full details or licensing inquiries, contact [https://aiquantumcypher.com](https://aiquantumcypher.com).
 License
 This project is proprietary and not licensed for use.

 All rights reserved by AI Quantum Cypher.

-Contact [your email or website] for licensing inquiries.
+Contact [https://aiquantumcypher.com](https://aiquantumcypher.com) for licensing inquiries.